 'The Kingdom of Dreams and Madness' ('Yume to kyoki no ohkoku'): Toronto Review

 Once known purely as Japan's most commercially successful and critically acclaimed anime hit factory, Studio Ghibli has seen its stock tumble somewhat in the past year.
-Its latest releases, such as the long-gestating The Tale of Princess Kaguya and While Marine Was There, stalled at the box office, while its founders' vague and conflicting remarks about the company's future has generated confusion and criticism even among its staunchest supporters.
+Its latest releases, such as the long-gestating The Tale of Princess Kaguya and While Marine Was There, stalled at the box office, while its founders' vague and conflicting remarks about the company's future have generated confusion and criticism even among its staunchest supporters.

-Amidst such upheaval, Mami Sunada's documentary on the studio couldn't have come at a better time.
-The documentary was originally slated to be released as an interest-piquing companion piece to The Tale of Princess Kaguya, with the two films released within weeks of each other in Japan and in Hong Kong (in July/August), a strategy US distributors Gkids are expected to follow this fall.
+Amid such upheaval, Mami Sunada's documentary on the studio couldn't have come at a better time.
+The documentary was originally slated to be released as an interest-piquing companion piece to The Tale of Princess Kaguya, with the two films released within weeks of each other in Japan and in Hong Kong (in July/August), a strategy U.S. distributors Gkids are expected to follow this fall.
 But The Kingdom of Dreams and Madness has instead provided an a revealing behind-the-scenes peek at how Studio Ghibli functions.

 Sunada's documentary is no hagiography.
-Provided with apparently uninhibited access to the studio and its personnel, Sunada — who made her debut in 2011 with Ending Note: Death of a Japanese Salesman — has managed to capture the idiosyncrasies which are perhaps instrumental to the flights of fancy imbued in the studio's projects.
+Provided with apparently uninhibited access to the studio and its personnel, Sunada — who made her debut in 2011 with Ending Note: Death of a Japanese Salesman — has managed to capture the idiosyncrasies that are perhaps instrumental to the flights of fancy imbued in the studio's projects.

 Obviously, the documentary centers on Ghibli's three big guns.
 At the forefront is director Hayao Miyazaki, with the production and release of last year's The Wind Rises forming the central backbone of the Kingdom.
 As his army of underlings toil — with most of them still working by hand rather than on computers — the chain-smoking Miyazaki (who spends a lot of his time drawing at a small desk next to his animators) spews his life anecdotes and also unreserved vitriol about the modern world.
-Delivered with a grin and a giggle, these observations could be quite pitch-black: "Most of our world is rubbish," he says at one point, adding how "humanity is cursed".
+Delivered with a grin and a giggle, these observations could be quite pitch-black: "Most of our world is rubbish," he says at one point, adding how "humanity is cursed."

 His cheery pensioner's veneer obscures an autocrat within, and Sunada is bold and clever enough to illustrate this by recording a scene in which Miyazaki courteously interrupts his team's work and instructs — in a gentle tone, of course — the minute differences between the right and wrong way to draw a man straightening himself after a bow.
 There's no tirade or tantrum on show, but the tyranny of perfectionism — towards details which might elude his underlings, most of them belonging to a different generation to the 73-year-old Miyazaki's — is obvious.

 But the pillar of the Kingdom — both the documentary and the Ghibli dominion, that is — is undoubtedly producer Toshio Suzuki.
-While the two filmmakers lap up all the glory, it's left to Suzuki, who could easily claim to have unearthed Miyazaki when he commissioned the then young manga artist for a magazine, to keep Ghibli running.
+While the two filmmakers lap up all the glory, it's left to Suzuki, who could easily claim to have unearthed Miyazaki when he commissioned the then-young manga artist for a magazine, to keep Ghibli running.
 And Sunada has certainly done him justice by showing the amount of work he has to do.
 There's all the tedious tasks, such as courting the press, meeting financiers and checking posters at movie theaters.
 And, of course, there's the task of attending to the demands and whims of the two masters plus Miyazaki's filmmaker son Goro (Tales from Earthsea), who is seen here acting even more a prima donna than his father.

 Indeed, Kingdom of Dreams and Madness does reveal a world seemingly forever on the precipice of a meltdown.
-But it's from this bedlam that vibrant ingenuity springs, and Sunada is always there filming these junctures — and she has managed the incredible task of editing all these anecdotes into a flowing whole, an unfettered celebration of cinema as a concoction of vision, persistence, collective faith and of course some canniness about how the world operates.
+But it's from this bedlam that vibrant ingenuity springs, and Sunada is always there filming these junctures — and she has managed the incredible task of editing all these anecdotes into a flowing whole, an unfettered celebration of cinema as a concoction of vision, persistence, collective faith and, of course, some canniness about how the world operates.
 Rather than diminishing the seventh art's magic, Sunada's documentary enhances it.

 Venue: Toronto International Film Festival (Documentaries); also San Sebastian International Film Festival (Zabaltegi)